The Most Influential Streetfilm of All Time

 Publish date: December 1, 2007

 Why is it here?
 This video established Streetfilms as a leader in great media that connects with people beyond transportation wonk circles.
 And most importantly, it gave advocates and volunteers across the world an important resource to make the case for Ciclovia-style events in their cities.
 At the time we published it, there were just a handful of events like this in America.
 After this Streetfilm was widely shared, in 2008, nearly 20 major cities hosted open streets events.
-In one famous story of how San Francisco’s Mayor Gavin Newsom saw the film and immediately put plans in motion for what became Sunday Streets.
+In one famous story, San Francisco’s Mayor Gavin Newsom saw the film and immediately put plans in motion for what became Sunday Streets.
 Ciclovias and open streets have exploded since then.

 Fun fact: This was our most-viewed Streetfilm for more than six years!
 Although in the last 10 years I’ve made far better technical films, this one remains the nearest to my heart.
 It got me to develop a more in-the-moment shooting style — I literally didn’t know what we would see next.